-Join us for our 28th annual Voices for Justice Fundraiser which will take place the entire month of November.
-Each week we will provide you with an opportunity to bid on new and exciting silent auction items, learn about social justice issues facing Alaska Native people, and take action.
+Join us for our 29th Annual Voices for Justice Fundraiser taking place place through December 12.
+Each week, we will provide an opportunity to bid on new and exciting silent auction items, learn about social justice issues facing Alaska Native people, and take action.

 Make your gift today.

 Here’s how your gift can change a life:

 - $35 provides a weekly bus pass for transportation to work.

 - $100 provides one night of shelter for victims of human trafficking.

 - $250 provides two hours of legal representation for victims of domestic violence.